Princeyyyy/Estate-Management-System/README.md

 - Gradle
 - An IDE - Android Studio

-To confirm run the following command on linux:
+To confirm run the following command on your terminal:
 ```
 $ java --version       //java version
 $ gradle --version     //gradle version